The calculator converts decimal number or simple fraction to Egyptian fraction.

 The Egyptian fraction is a sum of unique fractions with a unit numerator (unit fractions).
-There are infinite number of ways to represent a fraction as a sum of unit fractions.
+There is an infinite number of ways to represent a fraction as a sum of unit fractions.
 Several methods have been developed to convert a fraction to this form.
-This calculator can be used to expand a fractional number to Egyptian fraction using Splitting, Golomb, Fibonacci/Sylvester, Binary or Bleicher/Erdős methods1.
-Enter any number between 0 and 1 in decimal or simple fraction form and the calculator will expand it to a sum of distinct unit fractions.
-The calculator also can try to find best method among listed above minimising either denominators sum or maximal denominator (see below on more details on best method criteria).
+This calculator can be used to expand a fractional number to an Egyptian fraction using Splitting, Golomb, Fibonacci/Sylvester, Binary, or Bleicher/Erdős methods1.
+Enter any number between 0 and 1 in decimal or simple fraction form, and the calculator will expand it to a sum of distinct unit fractions.
+The calculator also can try to find the best method among listed above, minimizing either denominators sum or maximal denominator (see below for more details on best method criteria).

-See Egyptian fraction to rational number for the inverse transformation.
+See Egyptian Fraction to Rational Number Converter for the inverse transformation.

 Both comparison criteria chooses the Rhind papyrus fraction expansions as the best in 46 of 49 cases.
 The Fibonacci/Sylvester methods wins for Minimise : Hieroglyph count and Minimise : Terms count criteria.
 But if you slightly change the method of counting hieroglyphs (if you count as one any dash set, denoting numbers from 2 to 9), the Rhind papyrus expansion will only lose slightly to the Fibonacci/Sylvester method.